lilithgannone/ics385spring2026/week8/IntegratedCampusDashboard/README.md

 **Assignment:** Week 8b - Integrated Campus Dashboard<br>

 ## Assignment Process
-This project is an intermediate assignment, building upon assignment 8a which covered JSON fundementals.
+This project is an intermediate assignment, building upon assignment 8a, which covered JSON fundamentals.
 From assignment details, assignment 8n builds upon JSON fundamental knowledge via the creation of a comprehensive dashboard that integrates multiple APIs with secure credential management.

 I began this assignment by reviewing the existing code listed in the assignment details PDF.
 I then reviewed the full PDF and manually created blank files.
 I then uploaded the PDF document to Codex as a .txt file to set up the starter code.
 Next, I assessed all the changes that needed to be made.
 I started by manually adding a .env file and updating the .gitignore file to include the .env file.
-I then manutally updated my keys in the .env file.
-I ran the html file in Live Server to both assess functionality and see what the current UI looked like.
+I then manually updated my keys in the .env file.
+I ran the HTML file in Live Server to both assess functionality and see what the current UI looked like.
 Next, I prompted Codex to integrate the starter code with the existing basic-JSON course catalog code.
 All changes are labeled "AI Change".
-I then asked that comments be added to the etirety of the code explaining it so I could properly review and understand the syntax.
+I then asked that comments be added to the entirety of the code, explaining it so I could properly review and understand the syntax.
 I then prompted Codex to make the initial basic changes using a lengthy prompt describing what needed to be done.
 Next, I began propting Codex on VS Code to make the needed changes detailed in the "Technical Requirements", "Required Functionality", and "Submission Requirements" sections.
 Throughout this process, I tested the program on a desktop.
 I also tested the program on mobile using a Chrome extension.
 At this point, I noticed an error with my weather API code, so I went into DevTools and attempted to troubleshoot.
-I was able to fix the issue with a fre Codex prompts.
-I verified the testing requirements via manual tests and AI-run tests to satisfy the testing requirments.
+I was able to fix the issue with a few Codex prompts.
+I verified the testing requirements via manual tests and AI-run tests to satisfy the testing requirements.

-I then did some enhancments like adding an "Update API Keys" button, adding an extra filter, and making the jokes refreshable as there was intially a bug preventing refreshes.
+I then did some enhancements like adding an "Update API Keys" button, adding an extra filter, and making the jokes refreshable as there was initially a bug preventing refreshes.
 I then asked that comments be added to the code explaining all added functionalities.
 I reviewed the code, made some additional changes, and then prompted for a final review to ensure all needed requirements had been met.
-I made a couple of final fixes and then conducted an AI code review to test the functionalities and ensure all requirments were met.
-I manually updated the readme file with a section titled "Feature List" explaining the added features.
-"Security Checklist" also added to the readme, AI generated but reviewed and altered manually.
+I made a couple of final fixes and then conducted an AI code review to test the functionalities and ensure all requirements were met.
+I manually updated the README file with a section titled "Feature List" explaining the added features.
+"Security Checklist" also added to the readme, AI-generated but reviewed and altered manually.
 I ran the program again to ensure CSS met the needed requirements and that the program was still functional.
 All requirements were met, so I reviewed the code and added some manual comments labeled "comment" using what I learned from W3Schools and some autofill info from VSCode where applicable.
 I ran the final tests listed below in "Testing Checklist".
 I then uploaded the folder to GitHub.

 ## Overview
 This project integrates: